gburtini/passport-masquerade/README.md

 Masqueraded users have an additional field called `masqueradingFrom` that contains the original user.
 This may be used, for example, to show some front end indication that you're masquerading.

+# Dependencies

+A passport `session` implementation must be available.

 # Opinionated Usage

 There's a `helpers` object that provides mock versions of all the integration you need.
 See [helpers.js](helpers.js).